Organizational Behavior - Explained

-Individuals exhibit certain behaviors when they are in groups or when they are assigned organizational roles, OB is the study of such behaviors and how they affect organizations.
+Individuals exhibit certain behaviors when they are in groups or when they are assigned organizational roles.
+Organizational behavior is the study of such behaviors and how they affect organizations.

 Organizational behavior has the aim of improving the attitudes of workers at their workplace, enhancing organizational leadership, promoting job innovation, and satisfaction, among others.

-The American Psychological Association recognized organizational behavior as a field of study in the 1970s and since then, the field as gained recognition as a legitimate study of human behaviors in organizations.
+The American Psychological Association recognized organizational behavior as a field of study in the 1970s.
+Since then, the field as gained recognition as a legitimate study of human behaviors in organizations.

-Just like every other academic field of study, organizational behavior has its specific goals which include;
+The study of organizational behavior has specific goals, which include;

-- Using scientific techniques and observations to study the relationship between organizational structurs, workers behaviors, and performance.
+- Using scientific techniques and observations to study the relationship between organizational structures, workers behaviors, and performance.